 If the Auto group call 4000 before shortcut call checkbox is checked, then the openSPOT2 will automatically start a quick call to TG4000 to unlink everything before quick calling the desired ID.

-The BrandMeister Manager (BMM) is available when the Homebrew connector is active.
-With BMM, you can link/unlink static and dynamic talkgroups and reflectors, and you can interrupt the currently ongoing call.
+The BrandMeister Manager (BMM) is available when the Homebrew connector is active, and it is configured for a BrandMeister server.
+With BMM, you can link/unlink static and dynamic talkgroups, and you can interrupt the currently ongoing call.

 A BrandMeister API key is needed to use the BMM.
 You can get the API key by clicking on the Get key button, and logging into the BrandMeister SelfCare.
 Copy and paste the API key to the API key input field and click on the Save button.
 The API key's validity can be checked by clicking on the Check key button.